Tackling GNARLy Problems: Graph Neural Algorithmic Reasoning Reimagined through Reinforcement Learning: Related Work

+Despite the many shared goals of the NAR and NCO communities~\citep{cappartCombinatorialOptimizationReasoning2022}, their literatures to date have mostly been disjoint, without substantial overlaps.
+The contributions of our paper should also be understood as bridging the knowledge gap between the two communities.

+Relative to NAR methods, GNARL introduces the structured MDP approach and RL/IL learning mechanisms.
+To the best of our knowledge, and as is reflected by the NAR works surveyed above, this approach is entirely novel in the NAR literature.
+As we demonstrate, GNARL achieves significant improvements over standard NAR methods in performance and generality.
+By addressing the key limitations of NAR, we render it applicable for combinatorial optimisation problems, with which the framework has historically struggled.

-We highlight that the goal of our work is not to compete directly with NCO methods, which are typically built and optimised for specific problems.
-Instead, GNARL is designed, in the spirit of NAR, to be a general-purpose framework with straightforward application to new problems.
-We aim to address the key limitations of NAR and render it applicable for combinatorial optimisation problems, with which the framework has historically struggled.
-GNARL also makes significant progress towards the challenge indicated by~\citet{cappartCombinatorialOptimizationReasoning2022}, who argue that integrating graph neural networks for combinatorial optimisation requires a framework that abstracts technical details.
+In the NCO literature, MDP formulations and policies trained with RL are relatively commonplace, and we do not claim novelty from a learning architecture standpoint.
+Here, our work highlights the value of learning from expert algorithm demonstrations.
+While this is the de facto approach in NAR, it remains relatively uncommon in NCO compared to purely reward-driven RL-based approaches~\citep{bertoRL4COExtensiveReinforcement2025}.
+Furthermore, in the spirit of NAR, GNARL is designed to be a general-purpose framework with straightforward application to new problems, and not intended to compete with problem-specific NCO pipelines.
+This makes significant progress towards the challenge indicated by~\citet{cappartCombinatorialOptimizationReasoning2022}, who argue that integrating graph neural networks for combinatorial optimisation requires a framework that abstracts technical details.